Tonbandgerät

 void tband_evtmarker_name(uint32_t id, const char *name);

-.
+Name the event marker with id id.
 This is a metadata event.
 If the metadata buffer is enabled,

 it can be emitted at any time before or during the tracing session.